 This article was first published 30.03.2017

-–The full effect of such a measure in holds some uncertainty, but the knowledge we have today requires us to adopt a precautionary approach.
+"The full effect of such a measure holds some uncertainty, but the knowledge we have today requires us to adopt a precautionary approach.
 If the disease in reindeer is limited to the region in

-Våge emphasizes that there is considerable uncertainty associated with CWD in Norway after last year's detections.
+Våge emphasises that there is considerable uncertainty associated with CWD in Norway after last year's detections.
 He says monitoring and further research are essential to ensure proper management.

 Research on CWD at the Norwegian Veterinary Institute

-NVI is already working on several research projects that will provide essential knowledge for the best possible management of this disease in Norway.
-Projects include an understanding of the spread of CWD, the differences between different varieties of the disease in reindeer and moose, understanding of the genetic prerequisites for infection in Norwegian animal stocks and the development of an in vivo CWD-test.
+The NVI is already working on several research projects that will provide essential knowledge for the best possible management of this disease in Norway.
+Projects include an understanding of the spread of CWD, the differences between different varieties of the disease in reindeer and moose, understanding the genetic prerequisites for infection in Norwegian animal stocks and the development of an in-vivo CWD-test.

-In 2016 the monitoring work on CWD intensified, and NVI tested more than10, 000 samples from different deer species in Norway.
-Wild reindeer from the bordering districts of the region Nordfjella have also been examined, but so far, no CWD-infected animal has been found in these areas.
+In 2016 the monitoring work on CWD intensified, and the NVI tested more than 10,000 samples from different deer species in Norway.
+Wild reindeer from the bordering districts of the Nordfjella region have also been examined, but so far, no CWD-infected animal has been found in these areas.
 Since the sample size is still too low, one

 Monitoring of CWD will continue in 2017.
-NVI has long experience in diagnostics, research, and management of infectious diseases in both livestock and wildlife, and will continue assisting the official authorities with this demanding task in the coming years.
+The NVI has extensive experience in diagnostics, research, and management of infectious diseases in both livestock and wildlife, and will continue assisting the authorities with this demanding task in the coming years.